 How the game of baseball has changed!
-We used to see guys like Tom Seaver and Steve Carlton pitch 300-plus frames in a season back in their prime.
-Ferguson Jenkins was another starter in that vein, and he pitched 325 frames with 39 starts and 30 complete games back in 1971.
+We used to see guys like Tom Seaver and Steve Carlton pitch 300-plus frames in a season back in the day.
+Ferguson “Fergie” Jenkins was another starter in that vein.
+He pitched 325 frames with 39 starts and 30 complete games back in 1971.
 That comes out to an average of more than 8 per outing.

-If a starter were to reach 250 innings in a season today, or pitched even 10 complete ballgames, it would be considered a work overload.
-With how much money these guys make, it’s more important to keep them healthy than it used to be.
-Given the big-money, protect-your-commodity landscape, bettors of today are faced with much more difficult tasks in trying to determine the outcome of a ballgame.
+Today, if a starter were to reach 250 innings in a season, or pitched even 10 complete ballgames, it would be considered work overload.
+Now, statisticians and scientists try to find the optimal number of pitches a guy can throw to maintain long-term performance.
+Guys make a lot of money over the course of long-term contracts, and clubs don’t want that to be dead money due to a blown out arm.
+That means bettors are faced with much more difficult tasks in trying to determine the outcome of a ballgame.

-However, bookies are always working around limitations of the sport to create more simple, old-fashioned wager for cash players.
+However, bookies are always working around limitations of the sport to create more simple, old-fashioned wagers for cash players.

-To successfully handicap a baseball game, you now must not only determine the worth of a starting pitcher, but also the bullpen that accompanies him.
-Line-makers who set the lines for professional ballgames have a harder time doing their job too, because of the way the game is played now.
+To successfully handicap a baseball game, you now must not only determine the worth of a starting pitcher, but also the bullpen that will finish the game off for him.
+Oddsmakers who set the lines for professional ballgames have a harder time doing their job too, because of the way the game is played now.
 That means there is a lot of value to be had.

 This wager means that you only have to predict which club will be leading after 5 frames.
 Both starting pitchers are automatically listed.
 So if one of those starters is scratched, then your bet is returned as no action.

 You can list which starters you want, in order to protect yourself, on a money line bet for the outcome of the entire ballgame.
-But there is no listing pitchers in first 5 innings wagers.
+But there is no “action” option in first 5 inning wagers.
 Another difference between wagering on the entire game and 5 frames is that a contest can obviously be tied after 30 outs.
 In that case, your bet will be returned as a push.

 The average pitcher faces around 4.25 batters per 3 outs, so if you carry that math over to the first half of a ballgame you’ll see that everyone in the lineup gets to bat at least twice, and the top 3-4 hitters may each get an additional turn at the plate.
 If you can handicap which club has more of a top-heavy lineup, that club should have an advantage over their opponent.